Anduin2017/AnduinOS-Docs/Applications/Office/WPS-Office/WPS-Office.md

     The above command only installs the launcher.
 If you run `sudo apt upgrade`, it won't upgrade it automatically.
 You will need to manually rerun the above command to upgrade.

     This is because the software provider didn't setup a repository for automatic updates.
 You will need to check the official website for updates.

+## Fix the `missing fonts` issue

+WPS may alert you that some fonts are missing.
+To fix this, you can install the fonts via this [GitHub Repo https://github.com/dv-anomaly/ttf-wps-fonts](https://github.com/dv-anomaly/ttf-wps-fonts).